The most common small business strategy mistakes. And how to avoid them.

 Putting Tactics Ahead of Strategy

-If you were coaching a sports team, would you rather head into a game against another coach that drew up plays after meticulously watching tapes of your team play, finding weaknesses, and creating specific ways to exploit them?
+If you were coaching a sports team, would you rather head into a game against another coach who drew up plays after meticulously watching tapes of your team play, finding weaknesses, and creating specific ways to exploit them?
 Or a coach that drew up all the plays based on a hunch?

 Why, then, do so many SMBs commit to sales and marketing tools, tactics, technology, and toys without creating a plan first?